How to Scale $10K to $30K per Month in 10 Weeks: Why Pricing Is the Ignored Lever for Rapid Growth

 Day 1–3: Document all current clients

-• Quality score (1–10): payment speed, scope respect, friction level
+Quality score for each client (1–10 for payment speed, scope respect, and friction).

 Day 4–7: Calculate predicted churn

-• Calculate new baseline so 70% retention at 2x price gives you 1.4x current revenue
+Calculate the new baseline so that 70% retention at 2x price lands you at 1.4x current revenue.

 Day 8–14: Validate new price point in market

-• Test messaging at 2x your current rate
+Test your messaging at 2x your current rate.

-• Confirm premium clients exist who would pay the new price
+Confirm premium clients exist who will pay the new price.

-• Adjust positioning if the market won’t support a 2x price
+Adjust your positioning if the market won’t support a 2x price.

 End of Week 2, you must have:

-• Market validation that a 2x price is achievable
+Validate that a 2x price is achievable in your market.

 Week 3: Announce 100% Price Increase